 Why should I try to apply for citizenship now when coronavirus is complicating everything?

-- Many people qualify for complete fee waivers (meaning you pay no government application fee), or a reduced fee (meaning you pay a $465 fee).
+- Many people qualify for complete fee waivers (meaning you pay no government application fee), or a reduced fee (meaning you pay a $405 fee).
 If you receive a means-tested public benefit like Medi-Cal, CalWorks, or CalFresh, qualifying for a full application fee waiver is currently easy.
-The Trump Administration has proposed eliminating fee waivers and reduced fee applications entirely, meaning everyone would have to pay the full fee.
+The Trump Administration is eliminating fee waivers and reduced fee applications for most individuals, meaning nearly everyone would have to pay the full fee.

-- The current full application fee to apply for naturalization is $725 and the Trump Administration has published draft regulations to increase this fee to $1,265.
-It is unclear if and when these changes might go into effect.
+- The current full application fee to apply for naturalization is $725 and the Trump Administration has published rule changes to increase this fee to $1,170.
+These changes will go into effect Oct.
+2, 2020.